Islamic extremism has nothing to do with Islam then? Is that Cameron’s latest thesis? The clue isn’t in the name after all then?

 Isn’t what Straw Cameron is really saying also this, on the other hand? :-

 That it’s really that nice Turkish chap at the kebab shop, or Bengali waiter at the “Indian” restaurant, who, for all we know, wouldn’t hurt a fly, eats pork chops served to him at table if it would offend a tactless English host not to (or because he just likes pork) who is the true Moslem?
 The so-called Moslem who drinks lager (but only socially, and very occasionally, of course, because Allah is merciful)?
 The Moslem who quite possibly hasn’t visited a mosque or spoken to an imam in five years?
-The nominal Moslem, like the Bosnian refugees who drank lager and ate bacon butties to whom I a temporary home in my house in Guildford over twenty years ago?
+The nominal Moslem, like the seven Bosnian refugees who drank lager (at least, the adults did) and ate bacon butties, to whom I offered shelter in my house in Guildford over twenty years ago, when a local church was bringing Moslems over from war-torn Bosnia to the UK as refugees, by the bus-load?
 The “moderate” Moslem next door who is not at risk of ever planting a bomb himself, or chopping off some other poor frightened chap’s head, possibly because he keeps his only copy of the Koran (and that hardly ever used) in a box in his attic?